 Because we’re different and that goes for head size and shape as well there’s no other way to know unless you try them.
 Now you probably already know if you have a big head and have difficulties finding comfortable headphones you’ll probably be looking for bigger frames.

-Theoretically you could visit your local tech store and try a lot of different headphones on, but that’s not realistic since we all have busy lives.
+Theoretically, you could visit your local tech store and try a lot of different headphones, but that’s not realistic since we all have busy lives.
 You will just have to make a decision and the best is an educated decision.

 Which Type of Headphones is The Most Comfortable?

-Generally, the design plays a big role and in our opinion this is the most comfortable design:
+Generally, the headphone design plays a big role and in our opinion, this is the most comfortable design:

-Over-ear: These are big and sometimes heavy but they make up to it with lots of cushioning and big frames that fit even the biggest and unusual head sizes.
+Over-ear: These have the biggest ear cups and are sometimes heavy but they make up to it with lots of cushioning and big frames that fit even the biggest and unusual head sizes.
 You can wear them for hours on end without any discomfort.
-Many high-end over-ear headphones offer the option of changing the earpads which can even improve the comfort.
-These are the standard and most comfortable overall headphone design.
+Many high-end over-ear headphones offer the option of changing the earpads which can even improve comfort.
+This is the standard and most comfortable overall headphone design.

-In-ear: Or earbuds as they’re also known are the smallest headphones and that’s their advantage.
-Due to small size and weight they’re easy to put in ears and forget about.
-In-ear model’s comfort can be adjusted with changing the ear tips.
-Since there are many sizes and shapes of eartips as well as different materials (foam) you can really adjust the fit.
+In-ear: Or earbuds, as they’re also known, are the smallest headphones and that’s their advantage.
+Due to the small size and weight, they’re easy to put in ears and forget about.
+The in-ear model’s comfort can be adjusted with changing the ear tips.
+Since there are many sizes and shapes of ear tips as well as different materials (foam) you can really adjust the fit.
 For most people foam eartips offer the best comfort as well as tight fit.

 On-ear: These are the smaller brothers of over-ear headphones.
-The earcups are smaller to fit on the ears instead of over the ears, hence the name.
+The ear cups and ear pads are smaller to fit on-the-ears instead of over-the-ears, hence the name.
 While most on-ear headphones can be very comfortable for hours if they have quality cushioning they do get slightly uncomfortable after many hours.
-For all-day-wearing over-ear or in-ear might be a more comfortable choice.
+For all-day-wearing, over-ear or in-ear might be a more comfortable choice.
 This is not a fact for all on-ear headphones but more of a general rule.
-Keep that in mind when buying headphones.
+Keep that in mind when buying a pair of headphones.